ralphkalweit/kp-project/README.md

 # kp-project
-This repository presents a comparison of the languages Scala 3 and Go, focusing on their functional programming capabilities.
+This repository presents a comparison of the languages Scala 3 and Go, focusing on their functional programming capabilities.\
 It includes a Sudoku solver for puzzles of any size (n x n), though the emphasis is not on implementing the most efficient solver.

 ## Scala
-This project is written in Scala 3 using Functional Programming (FP), with key parts also implemented in Go for comparison (also using FP, see [here](##Golang))
+This project is written in Scala 3 using Functional Programming (FP), with key parts also implemented in Go for comparison (also using FP, see [here](#golang)).\
-The best way to understand the code is to read it!
-The tests should be very informative.
+The best way to understand the code is to read it and try it out!
+The tests should be very informative, too.

+All code regarding sudoku is in `src/main/scala/sudoku`, the workflow is in `src/main/scala/Main/main`.
+The tests are inside the `src/test` directory.

 ### Set up your environment